168th Street station (New York City Subway): 1900s and 1910s

+1920s to 1940s

+Public Service Commission employees began preparing plans for an additional elevator at the station in 1919.
+The city government authorized the construction of additional elevators at the station in February 1922; there were to be four new shafts on the west side of Broadway, and elevator cabs were to be installed in two of the shafts.
+The city began receiving bids for the elevator shafts in April 1922, and they also awarded a contract for a new station entrance to Holbrook, Cabot & Rollins Corporation for $283,000 the next month.
+The city received bids for the elevator cabs that December and awarded the contract to the Otis Elevator Company.
 In Fiscal Year 1923, work began on the installation of a new entrance with elevators on the west side of Broadway to increase the capacity of the station.
-In Fiscal Year 1924, work to construct new entrances to the station was 87 percent complete, and two new elevators were installed.
+The following fiscal year, the IRT reported that work to construct new entrances to the station was 87 percent complete.
+The two elevators entered service on June 26, 1924.

 The city government took over the IRT's operations on June 12, 1940.
 Platforms at IRT Broadway–Seventh Avenue Line stations between 103rd Street and 238th Street, including those at 168th Street, were lengthened to 514 ft between 1946 and 1948, allowing full ten-car express trains to stop at these stations.
-A contract for the platform extensions at 168th Street and eight other stations on the line was awarded to Spencer, White & Prentis Inc. in October 1946.
+A contract for the platform extensions at 168th Street and eight other stations on the line was awarded to Spencer, White & Prentis Inc. in October 1946, with an estimated cost of $3.891 million.
 The platform extensions at these stations were opened in stages.
 On April 6, 1948, the platform extension opened for stations from 103rd Street to Dyckman Street, including this station but excluding 125th Street.
-Simultaneously, the IRT routes were given numbered designations with the introduction of "R-type" rolling stock, which contained rollsigns with numbered designations for each service.
-The route to 242nd Street became known as the 1.
-In 1959, all 1 trains became local.